backstage/backstage/.changeset/mean-gifts-study.md

 '@backstage/backend-common': patch
 ---

-Ensure that `ServerTokenMnanager` also reads the new `backend.auth.externalAccess` settings
+Ensure that `ServerTokenManager` also reads the new `backend.auth.externalAccess` settings